-The new law, however, does not amend the Surrogate Court Procedures Act (SCPA) 1750-b, which relates to individuals with developmental disabilities, or statutes governing health care proxies.
+These laws do not amend the Surrogate Court Procedures Act (SCPA) 1750-b, which relates to individuals with developmental disabilities.

-The following table clarifies current New York State Public Health Law NYSPHL and the nurse practitioner’s authority to do capacity and concurrent capacity determination.
-This table is accurate as of May 30, 2018.
-Pending legislation may impact this table.
+The following table clarifies current New York State Public Health Law and the nurse practitioner’s authority to do capacity and concurrent capacity determination.
+This table is accurate as of February 3, 2019.

 The attending physician must consult with another physician or licensed psychologist.
 Either the attending or consult must have special qualifications relating to the treatment of persons with intellectual disabilities.
 This means that § SCPA 1750-b does not allow an NP to determine incapacity or provide the required consult.

-The following table clarifies current New York State Public Health Law NYSPHL and the nurse practitioner’s authority to participate in the MOLST process and sign MOLST orders.
+The following table clarifies current New York State Public Health Law and the nurse practitioner’s authority to participate in the MOLST process and sign MOLST orders.
 This table is accurate as of May 30, 2018.
-Pending legislation may impact this table.
+The 2018 amendments to the health care proxy law do not impact this table.